-Indian 2: Major Accident In The Sets Of Kamal Haasan-Shankar Project; Three Dead
+Indian 2: Major Accident On The Sets Of Kamal Haasan-Shankar Project; 3 Dead

-Here's a shocking update regarding Indian 2, the upcoming Kamal Haasan project which is directed by Shankar.
-As per the latest updates, a major crane accident occurred at the sets of Indian 2 at EVP Film City on February 19, Tuesday.
-If the reports are to be believed, three crew members have lost their lives, and 10 are severely injured.
+Here's a shocking update regarding Indian 2, the upcoming Kamal Haasan project, directed by Shankar.
+A major accident occurred on the sets of Indian 2 at EVP Film City on February 19, 2020.
+As per an official statement by Lyca Productions, three crew members from the unit have lost their lives, and 10 are severely injured.

-According to the sources close to the project, a crane that was used for the shooting purposes fell down, thus causing the deaths of Shankar's personal assistant Madhu, assistant director Krishna, and food provider Chandran.
+According to sources close to the project, a crane that was used for the shooting crashed on the sets, causing the death of production assistant Madhu, assistant director Krishna, and production assistant Chandran.
 About 10 technicians who were present at the sets have been injured, and two of them are in critical condition.

-#Indian2 mishap: 3 dead & 9 injured in the crane accident.
-The injured have been taken to a nearby hospital.
-Director Shankar is unhurt. pic.twitter.com/62Ux5Bav53— Shabbir Ahmed (@Ahmedshabbir20) February 19, 2020

 Initially, it was rumoured that director Shankar suffered multiple fractures in his leg.
-However, the sources close to the project rubbished the rumours and confirmed that the senior filmmaker escaped miraculously and is safe.
+However, the sources close to the project rubbished the rumours and confirmed that the senior filmmaker escaped miraculously, and is safe.
 Kamal Haasan, the lead actor who was present at the shooting spot when the unfortunate accident happened, is also unharmed.
+Haasan issued an official statement on the incident.

 எத்தனையோ விபத்துக்களை சந்தித்து, கடந்திருந்தாலும் இன்றைய விபத்து மிகக் கொடூரமானது. மூன்று சகாக்களை இழந்து நிற்கிறேன்.எனது வலியை விட— Kamal Haasan (@ikamalhaasan) February 19, 2020